TheArturthur/CoppermindScraper/Cosmere/Turinad Sebarial.md

 \-Navani to Sebarial[7]

 [[Palona\|Palona]] is Sebarial's [[Herdaz\|Herdazian]] mistress.
 She calls him "Turi."
 And also sometimes "the idiot."
-She has a much more active hand in running the day-to-day workings of the manor that Sebarial does.
+She has a much more active hand in running the day-to-day workings of the manor than Sebarial does.
 They enjoy witty banter and seem genuinely fond of each other despite their outward griping.
 Palona perfectly complements Sebarial's dichotomy of outward indolence masking inward cleverness with her own lack of arrogance as she takes full advantage of her wealth.
 She consistently refuses any offer of marriage, however much Sebarial privately but sincerely wishes her to accept.

 ### Shallan
 >“*It could be worse...
 I could be boring as well as expensive.*”